stat6250-s17/course-questions-wiki/week-05/README.md

 - Question (kveng−stat6250): Is there a FILEREF statement in SAS?
 - Answer (kveng−stat6250): I don't think there is such a statement in SAS.
 Fileref is a name that you associate with an external file.
 It's not a statement in SAS.
 - *Question* (lwang30-stat6250): In what situations should the single quotation marks be eliminated when we are referencing the location of the file ?
+- Question (yzhu12-stat6250): How do you reference the raw data file before you can read your raw data?
+- Answer (yzhu12-stat6250): You must create a fileref.